 The departure ‘lounge’ is small, with hard seats, and one counter selling a very limited amount of food and drink. – a traveller (2015)

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Antonio Maceo Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Santiago de Cuba’s Antonio Maceo Airport.

 What to Expect